aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2021/aspose-words-for-cpp-21-2-release-notes/_index.md

 /// <para>The default value is <c>false</c>.</para>
 /// </summary>
 /// <remarks>
-/// This option enables to replace paragraph break when there is no next sibling paragraph to which all child
+/// This option allows to replace paragraph break when there is no next sibling paragraph to which all child
 /// nodes can be moved, by finding any (not necessarily sibling) next paragraph after the paragraph being replaced.
 /// </remarks>
 public bool SmartParagraphBreakReplacement { get; set; }